Mac Security Test & Review 2013

 - Uninstall/disable the standalone Flash Player

-- Keep your Mac operating system up-to-date with the latest patches
+- Keep your Mac operating system and third-party software up-to-date with the latest patches

 - Use secure passwords (the Mac includes the KeyChain password manager)